EEmery/polideuces-01/docs/en-1-getting-started.md

 **Brains**
 - Raspberry Pi 3 Model B
 - Wire jumpers of multiple sizes (femele-to-female and male-to-female)
+- One gamepad that connects to your computer - I'll be using a xbox gamepad

 **Power Supply**
 - 4x 18265 Batteries